 Government Liabilities for Rehabilitation of Stockton Mine

 In 2016, Stockton Mine was offered for sale, complete with historic environmental liabilities.
 The government's sales agent referred potential bidders to the Project as a potential solution for management of AMD liabilities.
 In 2017, the mine was sold to BT Mining, but with the government retaining all environmental liabilities (AMD and land rehabilitation) incurred prior to the September 2017 settlement date.
-Treasury’s Annual Report records (page 109) reads:
+In 2018 The Treasury was tasked with recommending to Ministers a long-term solution for managing the Crown's liability for rehabilitation of AMD.
+Treasury's latest Annual Report (page 109) to June 2023 reports:

 Stockton Acid Mine Drainage